tstillwell/neows-wrapper/README.md

 ### Get an API key ###

-If you want to use the API past a few queries, you will need to get a free API key from NASA
+If you want to use the API past a few queries, you will need to get a free API key from NASA.

 Sign up for a NASA API key here